kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Didn't have much time these few days.
 Worked on the Whack A Mole game, improved the CSS. haven't got to work on the leaderboard yet.

 **Link to work:**

+### Day 35 : 9th Feb Friday, 2018

+**Today's Progress:** Rails backend

+**Thoughts:** Productive time on the Rails Portal, coded on the train and in between classes.
+Just a bit more before I’m done with the whole Users Module and can move on to Admin!

+**Link to work:**

+### Day 36 : 10th Feb Saturday, 2018

+**Today's Progress:** Rails backend

+**Thoughts:** Spent a lot of time today solving silly mistakes, and falling asleep but I got most of the addresses part done.
+Now left with editing addresses, and changing passwords!

+**Link to work:**